pr4shan7/beginners-only/Django/readme.md

-This is a simple website build using Django that prints Hello World! on the browser.
+This is a simple website build using Django that displays Hello World! on the browser.